Jackdaw Capital Management Limited (“the Firm”) is authorised and regulated by the Financial Conduct Authority (firm reference number: 655767).

-The key risks that it faces are as follows:
+The key risks that it potentially faces are as follows:

 Market risk: The main market risk of the firm is foreign exchange risk as a result of foreign currency holdings, primarily Euros.
 The management monitors this risk on a daily basis.